-A large amount of the gas usage in GB depends on weather conditions, particularly wind speed and temperature, and we need to forecast gas demand to make sure that the gas transmission system can be operated safely and reliably.
+A large amount of the gas usage in GB depends on significant factors that affect our ability to forecast gas demand such as weather conditions, including wind speed and temperature.
+We need to forecast gas demand to make sure that the gas transmission system can be operated safely and reliably.
 Gas demand forecasts are made for the total system and for each of the local distribution zones (LDZs) at regular times each day, but further forecasts may be made if the weather forecast or demand changes.
 We use the information we receive to provide shippers with an estimate of the forecasted non-daily metered (i.e. small businesses and domestic consumers) gas demand.

-We have incentives from Ofgem that encourage us to provide accurate and timely forecasts (there's more on incentives in the chapter titled 'National Grid's incentives').
+We have incentives from Ofgem that encourage us to provide accurate and timely forecasts (there's more on incentives in the chapter titled 'National Gas Transmission's incentives').